SSCHAcode/sscha_school_2026/Tutorials/01-Free_Energy_Structural_Relaxations/main.md

 >  <figcaption>Figure 3.
 Lattice parameter obained at different temperatures. </figcaption>
 ></figure>
 >
 > As you can see the result is not very smooth although a clear positive trend is seeing.
-This calculations was perfomred with only 50 configurations per population.
+This calculation was perfomred with only 50 configurations per population.
 This noisy result suggests that the result can improve with more configurations.